Crate Racin’ USA Weekly Late Model Rules

 have been manufactured in the last 5 years.
 Any worn, abraded or torn belts must be replaced.

-A minimum 5-pound fire extinguisher is recommended and should be securely mounted within
+A minimum 5-pound fire extinguisher is required and should be securely mounted within

 drivers’ reach.